nophead/NopSCADlib/docs/usage.md

 It will also make a Markdown assembly manual called ```readme.md``` suitable for GitHub, a version rendered to HTML for viewing locally called ```readme.html``` and a second
 HTML version called ```printme.html```.
 This has page breaks instead of horizontal rules and can be converted to PDF using Chrome to make a stand alone manual.

-Each time OpenSCAD is run to produce STL, DXF or assembly views the time it takes is recorded and compared with the previous time.
+Each time OpenSCAD is run to produce STL files, DXF files or assembly views the time it takes is recorded and compared with the previous time.
 At the end the times are printed with the delta from the last run and coloured red or green if they have got significantly faster or slower.
 This is useful for optimising the scad code for speed.

 When PNG files are made they are compared with the previous version and only updated if they have changed.
 When that happens a PNG difference file is created, so you can